 - Personal scanners are not permitted in Special Collections.
 If you wish to have anything copied or scanned, fill out a Duplication Request form and give it to the attendant.
 Whenever possible, scans or copies will be made while you wait.
 During busy times, or for large orders, photocopies will be available within 24 hours and scans will be available within five business days.
 We cannot provide photocopying or scanning within 15 minutes of closing time.
-Please refer to our Duplication Policy to see our fees.
+Please refer to our Duplication Guidelines to see our fees.

 - The use of photographic equipment must have prior written approval from the Special Collections librarian.
 Regular duplication fees apply to all items photographed by researchers.

 - Do not mark any Special Collections materials.
 Use of pens and magic markers is not permitted in Special Collections.
 Pencils are available on all of the study tables.

 - In rare instances, some materials will not be available for research.
 These circumstances include materials in very poor condition, those with legal restrictions, and donor requests.